fastai/fastpages/_posts/2020-03-06-fastpages-actions.md

 {% include youtube.html content="https://youtu.be/Ll50l3fsoYs" %}

+Using GitHub Actions for machine learnging workflows is starting to catch on.
+[Julien Chaumond](https://twitter.com/julien_c), CTO of [Hugging Face](https://huggingface.co/), says:

+> GitHub Actions are great because they let us do CI on GPUs (as most of our users use the library on GPU not on CPU), on our own infra! [^1]

-Additionally, you can create a GitHub Action for other people to use and host it on GitHub, so other people can use parts of your workflow without having to re-creating your steps.
+Additionally, you can host a GitHub Action for other people to use so others can use parts of your workflow without having to re-create your steps.
 I provide examples of this below.

 # A Gentle Introduction To GitHub Actions